simonno/python-gis-task/README.md

+# Task Description

-**Carefully read the task and please check the examples of output in the end of the description**
+**Carefully read the task and please check the examples of output at the end of the description.**

-## Task
+## 🤓 Task
-You have to develop a streets colouring algorithm using python3.
-Your algorithm should paint lines in the same colour when you think it is a **single street**.
+You are tasked with developing a street colouring algorithm using Python3.
+Your algorithm should color lines in the same color when perceived as a **single street**.

-1. You don't have to match coordinates with streets from real world.
-Those streets were taken just for example.
+1. You don't need to match coordinates with real-world streets; the streets provided are purely examples.
-2. You **CAN** use any 3-rd party libraries, but you **CAN'T** use 3-rd party services.
+2. You **CAN** utilize third-party libraries, but **CAN'T** employ third-party services.
-3. Create a solution just based on the information in the file from sample directory.
+3. The solution should solely be based on the information in the file from the sample directory.
-4. It's an just an algorithimic task.
+4. This is primarily an algorithmic task.
-5. What is a street?
-You have to tailor a best-fitting algorithm which will result as you think to best results of trying to be
+5. How to determine a street?
+Craft an algorithm that, in your opinion, yields the most accurate representation of distinct streets.

-## Definition of a "Single Street":
+## ❓ Definition of a "Single Street"

-A "single street" is a continuous line segment without interruptions.
-Your task is to decide when multiple line segments should be regarded as one continuous street.
+A "single street" is an uninterrupted line segment.
+Determine when multiple line segments can be considered as one continuous street.
 Consider:

-**Continuity:** Roads, even when changing direction, remain unbroken.
-Determine what might interrupt a street's continuity.
+- **Continuity:** Roads, despite changing direction, are continuous.
+Think on what could disrupt a street's flow.

-**Crossroads:** At intersections, some lines might belong to the same street.
-Evaluate the angles between intersecting segments to help deduce this.
-Rely on patterns in the sample data, as specific geoinformation isn't provided.
-Use your creativity.
+- **Crossroads:** At junctions, certain line segments might be part of the same street.
+Analyze the angles between intersecting lines for insights.
+Base your decisions on the patterns observed in the sample data, keeping in mind that specific geoinformation is absent.
+Be creative.

-## Requirements:
+## ⚠️ Requirements
-- Don't fork this repo, just create your own.
+- Instead of forking this repository, create your own.
-- Attach result of your solution to repo.
-Just put an image into repository and name it "solution.png"
+- Attach the result of your solution to your repo.
+Place an image in the repository and name it "solution.png".
-- Generated image size: 3000x3000px
+- The image's dimensions should be 3000x3000px.
-- Your repo with solution should contain file with explanation of how your algorithm works (it can be added to README.md with section Explanation)
+- Your repository should include a file detailing how your algorithm operates.
+This can be added to the README.md under the "Explanation" section.

-## What is not acceptable
+## ❌ What is not acceptable
-- Just randomly colouring lines
+- Randomly coloring the lines without logic.

-## Examples
+## 🤔 Examples
-### Initial image
+### ℹ️ Initial image
 ![Initial data](https://raw.githubusercontent.com/zakhar-bozhok-jito/jun-python-gis-test-task/master/out-examples/initial.png)

-### Possible accepted solution
+### ✅ Possible accepted solution
-Possible generated output of the solution.
-Some of different streets were occasionaly colourized the same color.
+Generated output where different streets might occasionally have the same color.
 ![Sample output1](https://raw.githubusercontent.com/zakhar-bozhok-jito/jun-python-gis-test-task/master/out-examples/processed-solid.png)

-### Possible accepted solution
+### ✅ Another possible accepted solution
-Possible generated output, but lines have also different line styles.
+Generated output with varied line styles.
 ![Sample output2](https://raw.githubusercontent.com/zakhar-bozhok-jito/jun-python-gis-test-task/master/out-examples/processed.png)